Earl of Kinnoull: History

 The Hay clan descends from Norman-born knight Guillaume de la Haye, who was pincerna (cup bearer or butler) to Malcolm IV and William the Lion.
 Charles I advanced Sir George Hay to the peerage on 4 May 1627 under the titles of Lord Hay of Kinfauns and Viscount Dupplin.
 On 25 May 1633, Hay was created the Earl of Kinnoull by King Charles I.

 The Hay family share a common ancestor with the Earls of Erroll.
 Gilbert de la Hay (died April 1333), ancestor of the Earls of Erroll, was the older brother of William de la Hay, ancestor of the Earls of Kinnoull.
 In 1251, William received a charter of two carucates of land from his brother, which was confirmed by King Alexander III.

 In 1711, the unofficial prime minister Robert Harley, 1st Earl of Oxford and Earl Mortimer, made his son-in-law Viscount Dupplin Baron Hay of Pedwardine in the Peerage of Great Britain.
 This gave him and his successors an automatic seat in the House of Lords, which the earldom did not entitle them to until the Peerage Act 1963 extended that right to all holders of Scottish peerages.

+In 2026, the 16th earl was created Baron Kinnoull of the Ochils for life.
+This will allow him to continue to sit in the House of Lords after the House of Lords (Hereditary Peers) Act 2026 comes into force.

 The family seat is Dupplin Castle, just outside Perth, Scotland, and Kinnoull is a neighbourhood of Perth.